99designs/aws-vault/USAGE.md

 another_bucket
 ```

-### Example ~/.aws/config

-Here is an example ~/.aws/config file, to help show the configuration.
+Here is an example `~/.aws/config` file, to help show the configuration.
 It defines two AWS accounts:
 "home" and "work", both of which use MFA.
 The work account provides two roles, allowing the user to
 become either profile.